-- (a) Each rotorcraft must be designed for the loads resulting from the maneuvers specified in paragraphs (b) and (c) of this section, with- - (1) Unbalanced aerodynamic moments about the center of gravity which the aircraft reacts to in a rational or conservative manner considering the principal masses furnishing the reacting inertia forces; and - (2) Maximum main rotor speed. - (b) To produce the load required in paragraph (a) of this section, in unaccelerated flight with zero yaw, at forward speeds from zero up to $0.6 \, V{NE}$ - - (1) Displace the cockpit directional control suddenly to the maximum deflection limited by the control ss or by the maximum pilot force specified in §29.397(a); - (2) Attain a resulting sideslip angle or 90°, whichever is less; and - (3) Return the directional control suddenly to neutral. - (c) To produce the load required in paragraph (a) of the section, in unaccelerated flight with zero yaw, at forward speeds from $0.6~V{NE}$ up to V{NE} or V{H} , whichever is less- - (1) Displace the cockpit directional control suddenly to the maximum deflection limited by the control ss or by the maximum pilot force specified in §29.397(a); - (2) Attain a resulting sideslip angle or 15°, whichever is less, at the lesser speed of V{NE}or V_H; - (3) Vary the sideslip angles of paragraphs (b)(2) and (c)(2) of this section directly with speed; and - (4) Return the directional control suddenly to neutral.
+- (a) Each rotorcraft must be designed for the loads resulting from the maneuvers specified in paragraphs (b) and (c) of this section, with - (1) Unbalanced aerodynamic moments about the center of gravity which the aircraft reacts to in a rational or conservative manner considering the principal masses furnishing the reacting inertia forces; and - (2) Maximum main rotor speed - (b) To produce the load required in paragraph (a) of this section, in unaccelerated flight with zero yaw, at forward speeds from zero up to 0.6 VNE- - (1) Displace the cockpit directional control suddenly to the maximum deflection limited by the control stops or by the maximum pilot force specified in § 29.397(a); - (2) Attain a resulting sideslip angle or 90°, whichever is less; and - (3) Return the directional control suddenly to neutral. - (c) To produce the load required in paragraph (a) of the section, in unaccelerated flight with zero yaw, at forward speeds from 0.6 VNE up to VNF or VH, whichever is less- - (1) Displace the cockpit directional control suddenly to the maximum deflection limited by the control stops or by the maximum pilot force specified in § 29.397(a); - $\begin{tabular}{ll} \hline (2) & Attain a resulting sideslip angle or 15°, whichever is less, at the lesser speed of <math>V{NE}$ or $V{Hi}$ , - (3) Vary the sideslip angles of paragraphs (b)(2) and (c)(2) of this section directly with speed; and - (4) Return the directional control suddenly to neutral.